TrudAX/denistrunin-blog/src/posts/xpptools-readexcelfile/index.md

 ## Reader classes

-As reading CSV and XLSX is very similar from the programming perspective I created one base class **DEVFileReaderBase** and two **DEVFileReaderCSV** and  **DEVFileReaderExcel**.
+As reading CSV and XLSX is very similar from the programming perspective I created one base class **DEVFileReaderBase** and two derived **DEVFileReaderCSV** and  **DEVFileReaderExcel**.
 Reading often includes the following stages:

-- Open the file and read it's content to the container, close the file
+- Open the file and read its content to the container, close the file
 - Read the header row (if your file contains headers)
 - Loop though rows
 - Get the cell value for the current row (this can be done by column name - if you have the header row, or by column index)